munafio/react-github-user-stats/example/README.md

 ## Development Example

-This example is linked to `react-media-slider` package in the parent directory for development purposes.
+This example is linked to `react-github-user-stats` package in the parent directory for development purposes.

 Run `npm install` and then `npm start` to run the example and test the package.